bookingactivities/booking-activities/readme.txt

 * Dev - Change LONGTEXT to TEXT or MEDIUMTEXT db column definition, and remove useless numeric type attributes
 * Dev - Add bookacti_reset_password_notification_callback hook and send WC Reset Password email instead of WP's (#169)
 * Dev - Reset error notices automatically when the dialog is closed (standardize code)
+* Dev - Functions triggered on WC product pages only can now be triggered on any page having the "woocommerce" class

 = 1.15.4 - 2022/10/06 =
 * Tweak - Enable the "Today" button even if today's view is not accessible